 About ALS phase 3 pivotal trial (NCT03280056)

-BrainStorm is currently enrolling a phase 3 pivotal trial using repeat-administration of autologous MSC-NTF cells in ALS at six leading clinical sites in the United States, supported by a grant from the California Institute for Regenerative Medicine (CIRM CLIN2-0989).
+BrainStorm completed a phase 3 pivotal trial using repeat-administration of autologous MSC-NTF cells in ALS at six leading clinical sites in the United States, supported by a grant from the California Institute for Regenerative Medicine (CIRM CLIN2-0989).

 About the ALSFRS-R